-Historic Boston, one of the oldest cities in the US, is beloved by many for its grace, its stories and its eclectic mix of old and new.
-It’s the place where the War of Independence was started in 1775 and this passion for transformation lives on in its forward-thinking approach today.
+Historic Boston, one of the oldest cities in the US, is beloved by many for its grace, its stories, and its eclectic mix of old and new.
+It’s the place where the War of Independence was started in 1775, and this passion for transformation lives on in its forward-thinking approach today.

 Yes, you read that right.

-Massachusetts was the first state to legalize same-sex marriage and the nation’s first openly gay state representative, Elaine Noble, was elected to the Massachusetts House of Representatives here back in 1974.
+Massachusetts was the first state to legalize same-sex marriage, and the nation’s first openly gay state representative, Elaine Noble, was elected to the Massachusetts House of Representatives here back in 1974.

-Not only this but Boston is the hometown of the Gay & Lesbian Advocates & Defenders (GLAD).
-Blazing ahead of the nation with legal rights and protections for the LGBT community has had its side effects though – and today the gay scene of Boston is a shell of its former self.
+Not only this, but Boston is the hometown of the Gay & Lesbian Advocates & Defenders (GLAD).
+Blazing ahead of the nation with legal rights and protections for the LGBT community has had its side effects — and today, the gay scene of Boston is a shell of its former self.

 Thankfully, all is not lost – and some incredible individuals continue to work tirelessly to keep the queer scene in Boston alive.
 So, please, support them.